Synerty/synerty-peek/docs/overview/Overview.rst

 The peek platform provides support for plugins to share the APIs with other plugins.

 This means we can build functionality into the platform, by writing plugins.
-For example, there are two publicly release plugins for Peek that add functionality :
+For example, here are two publicly release plugins for Peek that add functionality :

     * Active Task Plugin - Allowing plugins to notify mobile device users
     * User Plugin - Providing simple user directory and authentication.